Mbabaei911/maps-project-pishgaman/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+######for the inputs use default values of NAME and PASSWORD and in the section of searching for vehicle use random at least 2 charecter of words (this part is just for fetching sample data from server) and click ofn search button and finally register the trip and get your  vetification code #######

 ### `npm test`

 Launches the test runner in the interactive watch mode.\